 Pictured above: S-LTA Mackenzie Montgomery, Dr. Bret Keeling, S-LTA Emily Aoki

-Role within service-learning: Service-Learning Fellow and Faculty Member in the Department of English within the College of Social Sciences and Humanities
+Role within service-learning: Service-Learning Fellow and Faculty Member in the Foundation Year Program for English

 Service-Learning course: First-Year Writing

 Did you find service-learning or did service-learning find you?

 I suppose I found Service-Learning at Northeastern because I’d already been involved in Service-Learning at the University of Washington both as a graduate student and as a post-doc.
 So, I sought out Service-Learning here.
 But it wasn’t until Becca Berkey joined Northeastern that I found someone who worked with me to bring S-L to my First-Year Writing classes.
 And ever since Fall 2013, I’ve been able to integrate S-L with ENGW 1111 [First-Year Writing] each semester.

 What is one thing everyone should know about service-learning?

 It’s a lot of work and a lot of responsibility.
 As Becca [Berkey] and Mary English have worked to emphasize as part of the Fellows Program, integrating S-L into a course requires that we (instructors) take into account the needs and expectations of a lot of stakeholders – our students, our S-LTAs, our Community Partners, our Community partners’ clients, our various programs, departments, and colleges, and the University as a whole.
 And integrating S-L into a course requires that we be creative and clear about the ways we hope (!) that service and coursework will work together.
 And everyone should also know that integrating S-L into a course can be one of the most rewarding experiences an instructor can create for herself / himself.

 How are your values expressed through your community engagement and